Programs and Processes in Linux - 2

 This careful orchestration by the shell,

-, and the kernel highlights Linux’s robust approach to process management and security.
+sudo, and the kernel highlights Linux’s robust approach to process management and security.
 Understanding these details provides clarity on how Linux balances functionality with protection.